crodrigoquero/C4Imaging/README.md

 That circunstance leads us to the possibility that will be the user who'll define the contents of these structures through the aforementioned API, which is the same as saying that the users can define their own WorkFlows without the need for intervention from the software development team...
 Great.

 Whichever direction the architecture takes, what is clear now is that some general purpose WorkFlow Nodes can be developed right now.
-Here are some ideas:
+Below I'll give you some ideas to develop some useful WorkFlow nodes (services).

+## Some WorkFlow Nodes Development Ideas

+__Use case 1:__ A Goverment Agency neeeds a way to validate sets of ducuments provided by the job applicats in a long recruitment process.
+The applicats need to provide scanned images of their driving license, passport, univerty or college qualifications, etc. Will be great if a WorkFlow Node / service can do the job.
+If cact will be event greater if we can create a service that can recognise different types of documents from different countries.
+Perhaps we can create a TensorFlow model to do that, and use it within the service.